Implied Status Canada (Maintained Status) – A Complete Guide

 What if you don't apply to extend your status?

-Suppose you do not apply to extend your stay in Canada before your current status expires.
-In that case, you must immediately stop studying and working and apply to restore your status if eligible.
+Suppose you only apply to extend your stay in Canada after your current status expires.
+In that case, you must immediately stop studying and working and apply for restoration of status Canada if eligible.Â

 What Is the difference between Maintained Status and Out of Status in Canada?

 The Out of status in Canada term applies to foreign nationals who have not applied to extend their stay before the expiration date of their immigration documents or if their extension applications have been refused.
 (Fail to maintain their TRVs status).
-On the other hand, implied status Canada or Maintained Status Canada refers to foreign nationals who have applied to extend their stay before their immigration documents expire.
+On the other hand, implied status Canada or Maintained Status Canada refers to foreign nationals who have applied to extend their stay before their immigration documents expire.Â

 Could I work or study on implied status pgwp?

 If you stay in Canada, you may continue studying and working by the terms of your original document until you receive a decision from Immigration, Refugees, and Citizenship Canada (IRCC).
-Workers can keep working, students can keep studying, and visitors can keep coming.
+Workers can keep working, students can keep studying, and visitors can keep coming.Â

-Temporary workers, for example, who apply to extend their work permit before it expires can remain in Canada and continue working while waiting for a decision.
-If the temporary workers have applied for a different type of permit, such as a study permit, they must stop working when their current permit expires.
+Temporary workers, for example, who apply apply for extending study permit Canada before expiry or they have work permits and apply for extending work permit Canada before expiry) and continue working or studying while waiting for a decision.
+If they have applied for a different type of permit, such as a study permit, they must stop working when their current permit expires.Â

 Do I have a Legal Status on Implied Status?

 Another term for “Legal status in Canada” is implied status/maintained status.
 On the other hand, a person with implied status Canada or Maintained Status Canada has no specific document confirming that they are allowed to stay in Canada, even though they are still legally inside the country.
-Their only proof of legal status (proof of implied status) is their previous status document and evidence that they applied to extend their temporary stay in Canada, such as an online submission confirmation letter.
+Their only proof of legal status (proof of implied status) is their previous status document and evidence that they applied to extend their temporary stay in Canada, such as an online submission confirmation letter.Â

-A work permit, study permit, visitor record, or temporary resident permit (TRP) is an example of a status document.
+A work permit, study permit, visitor record, or temporary resident permit (TRP) is an example of a status document.Â

 What if leaving Canada on implied status?